AidosKuneen/numcpu/README.md

 ## Overview

-NumCPU returns the number of logical CPUs usable by the current process.
+numcpu.NumCPU() returns the number of logical CPUs usable by the current process.

 Android doesn't return max number of CPUs by runtime.NumCPU(), but just returns number of "working" CPUs.